manoharan-lab/holopy/docs/source/users/infer_tutorial.rst

 In order to compute a likelihood, you need some estimate of how noisy your data is (so that you can figure out how likely it is that the differences between your model and data could be explained by noise).
-Here we use the standard deviation of the data, which is an overestimate of the true noise, since it also includes variaion due to our signal.
+Here we use the standard deviation of the data, which is an overestimate of the true noise, since it also includes variation due to our signal.

 ..  testcode::